Terms and Conditions

 - Not be in violation of any national state, or local law or regulation with respect to any activities directly or indirectly related to the Bug Bounty Program

 - Be the first to report a specific vulnerability

-- Report a vulnerability through the process outlined in the Rules and Scope
+- Report a vulnerability through the process outlined in the Rules

 - Disclose the vulnerability responsibly and directly to Colony.
 Disclosure to other third parties before or during bug review will invalidate the submission

 - Not seek or leverage the vulnerability for additional or external bounties or rewards